beejjorgensen/bgc/src/bgc_part_0725_io.md

 `fgetc()` will return when the end of the file has been reached and you've attempted to read another character.

+How about I share that Fun Fact™, now.
+Turns out `EOF` is the reason why `fget()` and functions like it return an `int` instead of a `char`.
+`EOF` isn't a character proper, and its value likely falls outside the range of `char`.
+Since `fgets()` needs to be able to return any byte **and** `EOF`, it needs to be a wider type that can hold more values. so `int` it is.
+But unless you're comparing the returned value against `EOF`, you can know, deep down, it's a `char`.

+All right!
+Back to reality!
 We can use this to read the whole file in a loop.

 ``` {.c .numberLines}
 #include <stdio.h>